Pressure on Aberdeen in Europa play-off - Robson

 After winning the title last season, the free-scoring Swedes are currently just a point off the top this time round after 20 rounds of fixtures.

-Aberdeen took care of the Swedes in the Conference League qualifiers two years ago, winning the first leg 5-1 at Pittodrie, before losing the 2-0 away.
+Aberdeen took care of Thursday's hosts in the Conference League qualifiers two years ago, winning the first leg 5-1 at Pittodrie, before losing 2-0 away.

 However, Hacken boss Per-Mathias Hogmo - who oversaw those two games - insists what happened then will have no bearing on the outcome this time round.